playfulprogramming/playfulprogramming/content/crutchcorn/collections/react-beyond-the-render/posts/what-is-use-action-state-and-form-status/index.md

 <iframe data-frame-title="Next.js useFormStatus - StackBlitz" src="uu-code:./nextjs-use-form-status?template=node&embed=1&file=app%2Fpage.jsx" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

-# What is `useFormState`?
+# What is `useActionState`?

-`useFormState` allows us to get a response from a React Server Action and handle the results any way we might want to; including (but not limited to) displaying the contents of the response to the client.
+`useActionState` allows us to get a response from a React Server Action and handle the results any way we might want to; including (but not limited to) displaying the contents of the response to the client.

 <!-- ::in-content-ad title="Consider supporting" body="Donating any amount will help towards further development of articles like this." button-text="Visit our Open Collective" button-href="https://opencollective.com/unicorn-utterances" -->

-This is a simple example of what `useFormState` looks like on client-side form actions:
+This is a simple example of what `useActionState` looks like on client-side form actions:

 ```jsx
 function App() {